file9.ai

 Government

-The Coral Sea Islands are classified as a territory of Australia and are administered from Canberra by the Department of Regional Australia, Local Government, Arts and Sport.
-The legal framework follows the common law system of Australia, and the Australian flag is used to represent the territory.
+The Coral Sea Islands are an Australian territory administered from Canberra by the Department of Regional Australia, Local Government, Arts and Sport.
+The territory follows the common law legal system of Australia, with the flag of Australia representing it.

 Military and Security